LosoncziTamas/LosoncziTamas.github.io/_posts/2020-03-06-scrollable-grid-list.md

  - ui
 ---

-# Implementing a scrollable grid

 ## First attempt

-In order to implement a bare scrollable grid all you need is a `ScrollView` UI element where the content has a `ContentSizeFitter` and a `GridLayoutGroup` component.
+In order to implement a bare scrollable grid all you need is a `Scroll View` UI element where the content has a `Content Size Fitter` and a `Grid Layout Group` component.
-Since I wanted to replicate a level selector which only scrolls vertically, I set the _Vertical Fit_ parameter to _Min Size_ and disabled the horizontal property of the `ScrollRect`.
+Since I wanted to replicate a level selector that only scrolls vertically, I set the _Vertical Fit_ parameter to _Min Size_ and disabled the horizontal property of the `Scroll Rect`.
 This makes the content expand according to the number of elements while it is only scrollable in one direction.

-_image_

 There are two custom scripts: `LevelSelectorItem` and `LevelSelector`. `LevelSelectorItem` holds references to UI elements and fills them with the proper values.
 To be able to instantiate items on the fly, we'll also need to create a prefab for the LevelSelectorItem.
 The prefab consists of a Text, a Button, an Image component and our `LevelSelectorItem` script.